 So we've told you which golf shoes are the best, but not necessarily which ones you should buy.
 People tend to look for different things in shoes, and golf shoes are no exception.
 If you're on a budget, rest assured you can get a hold of awesome golf shoes for under $100.
-The Callaway La Jolla is without a doubt our favorite golf shoe under $100.
+The New Balance Fresh Foam LinksSL and the Callaway La Jolla are without a doubt our favorite golf shoes under $100.

 If you're looking to turn heads in the clubhouse with pure style, well, this is tough, because the list is long.
-The PUMA IGNITE Hi-Top SE and the G/FORE Crusader are perhaps the trendiest, featuring the hi-top look that some of the young guns, such as Rickie Fowler, sport so well.
+The Margaritaville Tap In and the PUMA Kahala Slip-On are at the forefront of slip-on fashion, while the G/FORE Crusader features the hi-top look that some of the young guns, such as Rickie Fowler, sport so well.
 If you're going for elegance, the ECCO New World Class and the FootJoy ICON Black are simply beautiful.
 Not necessarily cheap, but certainly beautiful.
-If you're looking for stylish versatility, the Nike Course Classic looks great everywhere.
+If you're looking for stylish versatility, the TRUE linkswear TL-01 looks great everywhere.
 It literally looks as good off the course as it does on.

 For those in hot climates, breathability matters more than anything else.
 Luckily, there are plenty of sport/trainer style golf shoes that focus on lightweight breathability.
 The TRUE linkswear Knit comes out ahead on our list of the most breathable golf shoes.
 Pretty much the sole purpose of this shoe is to make it feel as if you aren't wearing anything.
 It's also really, really comfortable.